phpsystems/ansible-proxmox/README.md

 The vars section of the proxmox-initial.yaml will need to be changed for your snmp settings, as you have configured for Librenms.

+## Blog Post

+The corresponding blog post for this repository can be found here: [PHP-systems.com Blog](https://blog.php-systems.com/proxmox-host-management-with-ansible/)